+So, high cortisol and anxiety go hand in hand.
 All is well and good until that stress is chronic and you find yourself in a state of HPA-dysregulation (aka adrenal fatigue).
 When this happens you find yourself pushing epinephrine and norepinephrine, which tell your brain to freak out and all the while you are reducing progesterone, which tells your brain to be calm.

 Is it any wonder women suffer from anxiety?

-Anxiety is exhausting and can be debilitating.
+Hormonal anxiety is exhausting and can be debilitating.
 In my practice, we aim to get you symptom relief, while we investigate your root cause.
 To learn more about our in-depth approach read Healing Anxiety with Functional Medicine.

+Estrogen and anxiety are linked.
 Getting progesterone and estrogen back into balance, while nourishing the adrenals is essential.
 Modifying your response to stress is an important step in eliminating anxiety.
 Try incorporating the following into your daily routine.